Register an Oracle Database on a Compute Instance

 2 Create an Oracle Data Safe service account on your target database and grant it Oracle Data Safe roles.
 Create the service account as the SYS user.

-3 (Optional) If you plan to connect to the target database via an Oracle Data Safe private endpoint and want to configure a TLS connection, create a wallet or certificate.
+3 (Optional) If you plan to connect to the target database via an Oracle Data Safe private endpoint and want to configure a TLS connection, create a wallet or certificates.
 Create a Wallet or Certificates for a TLS Connection

 Run the Oracle Databases on Compute Wizard